-If the person covered is living or working outside the UK and you want to make a claim, we might need the person covered to return to one of the countries listed opposite.
+We restrict Income Protection Cover claims to certain parts of the world.
+This means that if the person covered is living or working outside the UK and you want to make a claim, we might need the person covered to return to one of the countries listed below.

+- The UK

-• The UK • Isle of Man
+- Isle of Man

+- Australia

-Australia • Italy
+- Italy

+- Austria

-Austria • Japan
+- Japan

+- Belgium

-Belgium • Latvia
+- Latvia

+- Bulgaria

-Bulgaria • Liechtenstein
+- Liechtenstein

+- Canada

-• Canada • Lithuania
+- Lithuania

-Channel Islands • Luxembourg
+- Channel Islands

+- Luxembourg

+- Cyprus

-• Cyprus • Malta
+- Malta

-Czech Republic • The Netherlands
+- Czech Republic

+- Denmark

-Denmark New Zealand
+- The Netherlands New Zealand

+- Estonia

-• Estonia Norway
+- Norway

+- Finland

-• Finland Poland
+- Poland

+- France

-• France Portugal
+- Portugal

+- Germany

-Germany Slovakia
+- Slovakia

-Gibraltar • Slovenia
+- Gibraltar Greece

-• Greece South Africa
+- Slovenia South Africa

-Hong Kong • Spain
+- Hong Kong

+- Spain

+- Hungary

-Hungary • Sweden
+- Sweden

+- Iceland

-Iceland Switzerland
+- Switzerland

+- Ireland

-Ireland • USA
+- USA